 Do estimates vary from contractor to contractor?

 Yes.
 While estimates all provide similar information, some are more precise, others more general.
 Each contractor has their own preferred estimate format.
 The actual costs listed in an estimate also vary from one contractor to the next.
 This is part of why it is good to be a little flexible when approaching a project budget.

 How precise is an estimate?

-Prices and quantities in an estimate are… estimated.
-A contractor takes site measurements to make their estimates as accurate as possible, but the quantities and expected costs listed in an estimate may ultimately differ from the final quantities and costs of an installed landscape.
+Prices and quantities in an estimate are…estimates.
+A contractor takes site measurements to make their calculations as accurate as possible, but the quantities and expected costs listed in an estimate may ultimately differ from the final quantities and costs of an installed landscape.

 What if the estimate total exceeds my budget?